mohammedattia/arabic-offensive-words/README.md

     * Link: \`https://www.kaggle.com/datasets/haithemhermessi/arabic-levantine-hate-speech-detection\`

+## Key Scientific References for Offensive Language Taxonomy

+Here are several foundational scientific papers that specifically discuss the *categorization* (taxonomy) of offensive language and hate speech, including the specific datasets you provided.

+* **1. Davidson, T., Warmsley, D., Macy, M., & Weber, I. (2017).
+"Automated Hate Speech Detection and the Problem of Offensive Language."**
+    * **Relevance to Categorization:** This is one of the most cited papers in the field.
+Its primary contribution was demonstrating the critical difference between **general offensive language** (like profanity, my "Explicit Profanity" category) and actual **hate speech** (targeted slurs, my "Slurs" category).
+This paper justifies the need for categorization to separate targeted harm from general vulgarity.

+* **2. Zampieri, M., et al. (2019).
+"SemEval-2019 Task 6: Identifying and Categorizing Offensive Language in Social Media (OffensEval)."**
+    * **Relevance to Categorization:** This paper defines the most widely used operational taxonomy in NLP competitions.
+It proposes a three-level categorization model that has become a standard:
+        * **Level A:** Offensive vs. Not-Offensive.
+        * **Level B:** Targeted vs. Untargeted Offense (justifying the split between personal insults and group slurs).
+        * **Level C:** Target Identification (categorizing *who* is being attacked: Individual, Group, or Other).

+* **3. Ousidhoum, N., et al. (2019).
+"Multilingual and Multi-Aspect Hate Speech Analysis."
+(The MLMA dataset paper you provided).**
+    * **Relevance to Categorization:** The title itself confirms this.
+This paper is built entirely around "Multi-Aspect" analysis, which *is* categorization.
+It provides an academic framework for sorting hate speech by its specific target or theme, such as **ethnicity, religion, gender,** and **disability**, providing a direct scholarly basis for the "Slurs" category.

+* **4. Samia, H., et al. (2021).
+"Let-Mi: An Arabic Levantine Twitter Dataset for Misogynistic Language."
+(The Let-Mi dataset paper you provided).**
+    * **Relevance to Categorization:** This paper is a "deep dive" reference.
+It academically justifies treating **misogyny** as its own distinct, high-priority category of offense, rather than lumping it in with general abuse.
+This supports the creation of specific categories like "Explicit Sexual Insults" and "Gendered Slurs," as these terms are the linguistic markers of the misogyny they studied.

+* **5. Mubarak, H., Darwish, K., & Magdy, W. (2017).
+"Abusive Language Detection on Arabic Social Media."**
+    * **Relevance to Categorization:** This is a key paper focusing specifically on Arabic.
+The authors created a detailed dataset annotated not just as "abusive" but also for *sub-types*, including **profanity, sexually explicit** content, and **blasphemy**.
+This directly supports the separation of explicit religious attacks (like \`كافر\`) from sexual insults (like \`قحبه\`) and general profanity (\`خرا\`).

+# Offensive Word Categories
 ### 1. Explicit Profanity, Sexual Acts, and Genitalia
 (Explicit sexual acts, taboo body parts, and related slang)